REv. Troy L. M. Denson, Sr.

 WORD OF THE DAY

 "Word of the Day" are devotionals that The Lord has given me and I have been inspired to share since 2015.
-I have found that as I read the bible, and develop this growing list, it serves as a biblical base for my personal own daily "spiritual grounding", as well as a repository of "sermon ideas".
-So, I share them with you.
-If you click the link above this writing, or the bible beneath this message, you will be taken to a long list of my saved and documented devotionals that you may read & reflect on, copy, or print for your own personal inspiration, as well as use for sermon ideas for sharing.
+If you click the link above this writing, or the bible beneath this message, you will be taken to a long list of my archived devotionals that you may read & reflect on, copy, or print for your own personal inspiration, as well as use for sermon ideas for sharing.
 And remember, it is all for the glory of The Lord!

 Rev. Troy L. M. Denson

-You may view full message under sermon's Sermons link above
+You may view the full message under the Sermons menu-bar at the top of this page.

-My prayer is that this word will bless you as well!
+My prayer this word will bless you as well!